All Episodes

 President Trump has publicly confirmed this to me.

-Mark Meadows is for uh uh confirmed this to me.
+Mark Meadows has confirmed this to me.

-Now the other two people in the room with the if I'm not mistaken, with the defense secretary and the chairman of the Joint Chiefs, have either one of them publicly said that that's accurate?
+Now, the other two people in the room, if I'm not mistaken, were the defense secretary and the chairman of the Joint Chiefs.

 Now, as to Mark Milley, you and I both know what kind of man Mark Milley is.

-So it wouldn't have it wouldn't shock.
+So it wouldn't shock you.

-So then the question is if we want to, and by the way, I want to make sure this never happens again.
+So then the question is, if we want to, and by the way, I want to make sure this never happens again.

 And I was saying it in real time on January 6th on air on this radio program when it was unfolding.